According to the National Restaurant Association, the restaurant industry is projected to reach $997 billion in sales in 2023.

 5: MONITOR YOUR PRICES

 Speaking of blind ordering, have you been watching your prices?
+Do you pay attention to food cost variance?

 If not, you could be missing price spikes, price creep, or any number of surprise increases your suppliers are springing on you.

-Keep an eye on your recent prices so you can have the conversations you need to keep your food costs low
+Keep an eye on your recent prices so you can have the conversations you need to keep your food costs low.

 PRO TIP: Orderly has created the Restaurant Food Index (RFI).
 It shows you average local and national prices on all of your ingredients, so you don’t have to spend hours doing the research yourself.